-As a UCC student you are bound by the UCC Student Rules, Student Charter and Dignity & Respect Policy, whether it is online or in person.
-Complaints can be raised against students through UCC for online activity such as bullying another student.
+As a UCC student you are bound by the UCC Student Rules, Student Charter and all other UCC policies, whether it is online or in person.
+Complaints can be raised against students, through UCC, for online activity such as bullying another student.
 If you wouldn't say it in person, don't type it online.